-School of Business, Innovation and Leadership- The newest addition to Dakota Wesleyan's campus is a 30,000-square-foot, two story building housing the business department (one of the largest majors on campus), the Institute for Rural Development and the Kelley Center for Entrepreneurship.
+School of Business, Innovation and Leadership - The newest addition to Dakota Wesleyan's campus is a 30,000-square-foot, two story building housing the business department (one of the largest majors on campus), the Institute for Rural Development and the Kelley Center for Entrepreneurship.
 It includes a multipurpose board room, ideation labs, and a media marketing commons.
 The community meeting space allows for collaboration and research among those both from on campus and off.

-Wagner Chapel - This traditional chapel is open and accessible 24 hours a day to spend quiet time in individual reflection and prayer.
+Wagner Chapel - This traditional chapel is open and accessible when Rollins Campus Center is open to spend quiet time in individual reflection and prayer.
 It provides a central campus location for smaller group worship, study groups or gatherings with seating for more than 45.